Cheatha17/1701QCA-Assessment2/index.md

 [https://www.microbitmagazine.com/Project/24](https://www.microbitmagazine.com/Project/24)
 ![Image](LuckyRoulette.PNG)
-This project is like mine because *it has the sam design concept and was used a inspiration to adapt mine off.
+This project is like mine because *it has the same design concept and was used a inspiration to adapt mine off.
 The project has it's own intent and instruction of use which differ from mine.*

 ### Related project 5 ###